anshss/aw-sdk/docs/creating-new-tool.md

-# Creating a New FSS Tool Package
+# Creating a New Agent Wallet Tool Package

-This guide will walk you through the process of creating a new FSS tool package for the Lit Full Self Signing (FSS) system.
+This guide will walk you through the process of creating a new Agent Wallet tool package for the Lit Agent Wallet system.

 ## Initial Setup